obscrivn/mynewbook/_sources/module4/practice.md

 **query -> representation -> similarity scores -> ranking -> interpretation**

 You will first predict which texts a human would choose.
 You will then build lexical and dense-vector rankings, compare them with your prediction, change the query, and evaluate a deliberately challenging retrieval result.

-The five core candidates and reflection questions match the Week 04 discussion.
-Keep notes at each **Discussion evidence checkpoint** in the notebook; those observations will help you support your initial post with results rather than definitions alone.

 ## Setup